bogeewang/azure-iot-sdks/doc/iotcertification/templates/template-windows-csharp.md

 -   [Prepare your development environment][setup-devbox-windows]
 -   [Setup your IoT hub][lnk-setup-iot-hub]
 -   [Provision your device and get its credentials][lnk-manage-iot-hub]
--   {enter your device name here} device.
+-   V610 device.
--   {{Please specify if any other software(s) or hardware(s) are required.}}
+-   USB Keyboard/Mouse, and the Internet connection

-<a name="PrepareDevice"></a>
+<a name="V610"></a>
 # Step 2: Prepare your Device

--   {{Write down the instructions required to setup, configure and connect your device.
-Please use external links when possible pointing to your own page with device preparation steps.}}
+-  Connect the power adapter, USB Keyborad/Mouse with V610.
+-  Press the power button on the back of the device.
+-  Wait until the operating system is ready.

 <a name="Build"></a>
 # Step 3: Build and Run the sample